os.path

 os.path.exists()

 Check whether a path exists.
 This returns True for files, directories, and symbolic links that point to existing destinations.
-It’s the most common way to verify that a path is valid before attempting to open or manipulate it.
+It’s the most common way to verify that a path is valid before attempting to open or manipulate it, serving as a universal safety check before any filesystem operation.

 os.path.exists(path)